Tourism in Singapore: Tourism statistics

 Visitor arrivals to Singapore has been increasing since the country's independence in 1965.
-As compared to a total of 99,000 visitors recorded in 1965, Singapore attracted approximately 19.1 million visitors in 2019 with receipts at S$27.7 billion, according to preliminary figures by the Singapore Tourism Board.
+As compared to a total of 99,000 visitors recorded in 1965, Singapore attracted a record-high of approximately 19.1 million visitors in 2019 with receipts at S$27.7 billion, according to preliminary figures by the Singapore Tourism Board.
 The total number of visitors increased by 3.3% from 2018, with increased in arrivals in visitors from China, Indonesia and Australia, while visitors from India and Malaysia dropped 2% and 3% respectively.
-Tourism receipts increased 2.8% from 2018, with most visitors spending in the sightseeing, entertainment and gaming (S$1,593 million), shopping (S$1.457 million), accommodation (S$1.439 million) and food & beverage (S$649 million) categories.
+Tourism receipts increased 2.8% from 2018, with most visitors spending in the sightseeing, entertainment and gaming (S$1,593 million), shopping (S$1,457 million), accommodation (S$1,439 million) and food & beverage (S$649 million) categories.

 In 2020, due to the COVID-19 pandemic, visitor statistics in Singapore fell 85.7% and tourism receipts fell 82.6% (S$4.8 million) from 2019.
 A total of 2,700,000 visitors were recorded that year, which was the first time visitor statistics fell since the decrease in arrivals in 2014.
-Visitors coming into Singapore for short-term visits were also barred from entering and transiting from March 23, 2020 to October 19, 2021.
+Visitors coming into Singapore for short-term visits were also barred from entering and transiting from March 23, 2020, to October 19, 2021.

-In 2021, visitors arrivals further dipped to 330,059 visitors, which was a 88% decrease as compared to 2020.
-Due to the spread of various COVID-19 variants, many countries still had travel restrictions, with some governments banning travel completely to curb transmission.
-Travel into Singapore for short-term visits were only resumed in September, 2021 with the introduction of vaccinated travel lanes.
+In 2021, visitors arrivals further dipped to 330,059 visitors, which was an 88% decrease as compared to 2020.
+In December 2021, amid the spread of the highly transmissible COVID-19 Omicron variant, many countries still had travel restrictions, with some governments banning travel completely to curb transmission.
+Travel into Singapore for short-term visits were only resumed in September 2021 with the introduction of vaccinated travel lanes.
+In 2024, the country recorded a total of 16,526,344 visitors, which was an increase of 21% as compared to 2023.